 What is tus?

 tus is a project aiming to make resumable file uploads easily usable and widely available.
-The most interesting parts of this project is the protocol specification and the many freely available client and server implementations.
+The most interesting parts of this project are the protocol specification and the many freely available client and server implementations.

 When should I use tus?